PHPSocialNetwork/phpfastcache/README.md

 Simple Yet Powerful PHP Caching Class
 ---------------------------
-More information in [Wiki](https://github.com/PHPSocialNetwork/phpfastcache/wiki) One Class uses for All Cache.
+More information in [Wiki](https://github.com/PHPSocialNetwork/phpfastcache/wiki) The simplicity of abstraction: One class for many backend cache.
 You don't need to rewrite your code many times again.

 ### PHP7 Strict types enforced
 As of the V7 PhpFastCache enforces the php7 strict types to make sure that it's completely php7 compatible and is type aware.
+This ensure you that the library is completely reliable when it come to manipulate variable types.

 ### Supported drivers at this day *
 :bulb: Feel free to propose a driver by making a new **[Pull Request](https://github.com/PHPSocialNetwork/phpfastcache/compare)**, they are welcome !